akumina/Automation/README.md

 * Service Catalog Managed Application
 * Azure Blueprints (some modification required)

-To fully configure the application, you need the Application Packages (Web App and Function App Package), please contact your account administrator to request the downloadable URL.
+To fully configure the application, you need the Application Packages (Web App and Function App Package); please contact your account administrator to request the downloadable URL.

-You need to configure Azure AD application including scopes and permissions.
+You need to configure the Azure AD application, including scopes and permissions.

-To learn more about PeopleSync please visit https://community.akumina.com/knowledge-base/peoplesync-v5/
+To learn more about PeopleSync, please visit https://community.akumina.com/knowledge-base/peoplesync-v5/

-To learn more please visit https://community.akumina.com/knowledge-base/graph-api-connection-for-azure-ad/
+To learn more about Azure AD application, Scope and Permissions, please visit https://community.akumina.com/knowledge-base/graph-api-connection-for-azure-ad/